Fool-Yang/AlphaSnake-Zero/README.md

 ## Instructions:
 Go to the "code" folder and run train.py to start training models.
 It will ask you to enter things.
 If you enter a starting iteration number greater than 0, it will try to start using the existing model (e.g. if you enter the model name "MySnake", and generation number "7", it will try to open the file "MySnake7.h5" in the "models" folder and start training).
 Otherwise, it will create a new model and start training.
 All models will be stored in the "models" folder as .h5 files. "log.csv" will store historical stats of the models.

 If you want to change the neural network structure or the optimizer, modify it in "utils/alpha_nnet.py".
-You should not modify anything else in the "utils" folder.
+You should not modify anything else in the "utils" folder unless you really know what you are doing.

 Run pit.py to see competition results between different generations.
 If a generation beats the last champion it will become the new champion.
 Since now the algorithm is shifted to the AlphaZero's algorithm, the pit phase is no longer part of the training.
 You don't have to run pit.py.
 It only gives you information about the training results.
 The pit history will be stored in "pit.txt".